akkartik/mu/Readme.md

   ...  # ignore the memory dump for now
 ```

-(The code in `factorial.mu` looks different from the idealized syntax above.
+(The code in `factorial.mu` has a few more parentheses than the idealized
-We'll get to an actual parser in time.)
+syntax above.
+We'll drop them when we build a real parser.)

 ---